eMahtab/lowest-common-ancestor-of-deepest-leaves/README.md

             }
         }

-        // Second Pass : We move upwards in the tree, from nodes at the deepest level to root node
+        // Second Pass : We move upwards in the tree, from nodes at the deepest level to root node.
-        // We keep undating the deepestLevelNodes queue, when it have only one element
+        // To move upwards, we add the parent of the node in deepestLevelNodes queue.
-        // It means we found the lowest common ancestor of deepest leaves while(deepestLevelNodes.size() > 1) {
+        // We keep doing this untill there is only one TreeNode in deepestLevelNodes queue. while(deepestLevelNodes.size() > 1) {
             Set<TreeNode> set = new HashSet<>();
             int size = deepestLevelNodes.size();